 Dominican Republic resorts

-The resorts are obviously directly hit by fewer tourists coming to the island, and several have already publicly stated how they have altered their daily business activities due to the recent news.
+The resorts were obviously directly hit by fewer tourists coming to the island, and several have already publicly stated how they have altered their daily business activities due to the recent news.
 The Hard Rock Hotel & Casino for example has removed liquor dispensers from minibars within each room, while at the same time requiring food service employees to wear face masks and providing hand sanitizer to guests.

 Another hotel which has been under the magnifying glass due to several passings of its guests has been the Bahia Principe Hotel.
 They have clarified that, despite false reporting, there is no correlation between the the two unfortunate events which took place.
 They also maintained that their hotel provides “a safe and welcoming environment for travelers” and that they hold “some of the most prestigious certifications within the tourism industry.”